alissa-huskey/python-class/docs/exercises/adventure/part-14.md

 In this section we'll make nicer and more detailed messages for when each dragon causes damage or gives treasure.

-To do this we'll add a `"message"` key to each dragon dictionary in `MOODS`, which will have the end of the message for a value.
+To do this we'll add a `"message"` key to each dragon dictionary in `DRAGONS`, which will have the end of the message for a value.

 {{ right }}